TheOddler/aplai/report/report.md

 We represented each rectangle as a X and Y coordinate for the upper left corner, and a Width and Height variable.
 Since each hint will give rise to exactly one rectangle, we simply iterated over the given hints, and create a single rectangle for each.
 Then it simply came down to defining the constraints which are all quite straightforward.
+Again we extensively use the `ic` library thus all our constraints are active constraints.

 The grid is simply assumed to start at coordinate 1,1 and end in Width,Height.
 Other than the constraints on the rectangles there is no real representation of the grid.